Liouvillian gap and single spin-flip dynamics in the dissipative Fermi-Hubbard model: Introduction

-{\it Introduction.}--- With recent advances in quantum engineering, it becomes increasingly important to investigate the effect of dissipation on the dynamics of quantum many-body systems.
+With recent advances in quantum engineering, it becomes increasingly important to investigate the effect of dissipation on the dynamics of quantum many-body systems.
 Ultracold atom experiments provide an ideal playground to address this issue, because the coupling to the environment and the particle loss can be well-controlled.
-For example, the Fermi-Hubbard model with SU($N$) spin symmetry is realized with alkaline-earth-like atoms~\cite{cazalilla_ultracold_2009,gorshkov_two-orbital_2010,Taie2010,Taie2012,Desalvo2010,Lewenstein2012,Scazza2014,Zhang2014,Cazalilla2014,Pagano2014,Hofrichter2016}, and well-controlled two-body loss can be introduced by photoassociation ~\cite{yan_observation_2013,zhu_suppressing_2014,sponselee_dynamics_2018,honda_observation_2022}.
-Motivated by these experiments, the dynamics of the Fermi-Hubbard model with two-body loss has been studied theoretically~\cite{sponselee_dynamics_2018,booker_non-stationarity_2020,rosso_eightfold_2022}.
+For example, the Fermi-Hubbard model with SU($N$) spin symmetry is realized with alkaline-earth-like atoms~\cite{cazalilla_ultracold_2009,gorshkov_two-orbital_2010,Taie2010,Taie2012,Desalvo2010,Lewenstein2012,Scazza2014,Zhang2014,Cazalilla2014,Pagano2014,Hofrichter2016}, and well controlled two-body loss can be induced by photoassociation ~\cite{yan_observation_2013,zhu_suppressing_2014,sponselee_dynamics_2018,honda_observation_2023}.
+Motivated by these experiments, the dynamics of the Fermi-Hubbard model with two-body loss has been studied theoretically~\cite{sponselee_dynamics_2018,booker_non-stationarity_2020,rosso_eightfold_2022,mazza_dissipative_2022}.

 Under the Markov approximation, the dynamics of an open quantum system is generated by the Liouvillian superoperator, and thus the inverse of the gap of the Liouvillian spectrum can be identified with the asymptotic decay rate, though some exceptions are known~\cite{mori_resolving_2020,haga_liouvillian_2021}.
-In one dimension, the Liouvillian gap of the SU($2$) Fermi-Hubbard model has been calculated exactly~\cite{nakagawa_exact_2021}, and the dynamics of the model was investigated with the loss rate equation~\cite{sponselee_dynamics_2018,rosso_eightfold_2022,rosso_dynamical_2022} and the quantum trajectory method~\cite{foss-feig_steady-state_2012,nakagawa_dynamical_2020}.
+In one dimension, the Liouvillian gap of the SU($2$) Fermi-Hubbard model has been calculated exactly~\cite{nakagawa_exact_2021}, and the dynamics of the model was investigated with the loss rate equation~\cite{sponselee_dynamics_2018,rosso_eightfold_2022,rosso_dynamical_2023} and the quantum trajectory method~\cite{foss-feig_steady-state_2012,nakagawa_dynamical_2020}.
 However, the analysis in higher dimensions is notoriously difficult, because analytical tools such as Bethe ansatz are inapplicable and numerical approaches are computationally costly.